slamcore/slamcore-ros2-docker/README.md

 ### Recording a dataset

-To record a dataset using the ROS2 wrapper, invoke the following command, with the adjustments required for your setup:
+To record a dataset using the ROS 2 wrapper, invoke the following command, with the adjustments required for your setup:

 ```shell
 docker run --rm -it --privileged --volume /path/to/save/dataset:/output:rw --env SLAMCORE_MODE=DATASET_RECORDER slamcore-ros2 output_dir:=/output/my_dataset